pavelanni/lima_templates/examples/2node-cluster/README.md

 ## Prerequisites

-- Lima installed and configured
+- Lima 1.1.0 or later is installed and configured
 - At least 40GB of free disk space
 - 8GB of available RAM